Photovoltaic or PV

 The United States and China are the world’s leading producers of the carbon emissions that contribute to global warming.
 Generating electric power from fossil fuels produces more pollution and greenhouse gases than any other single industry.

 Until recently, the U.S. lagged badly in photovoltaic (PV) capacity despite its abundant solar resources.
-But annual U.S. solar installations doubled in 2011, and nearly did so again in 2012, when 3,300 megawatts of PV came online.
-As of mid-2013, U.S. PV capacity had passed the 10,000 megawatt mark (Earth Policy Institute – 2013).
+But annual U.S. solar installations doubled in 2011, and nearly did so again in 2012, when 3,300 megawatts of PV came online (Earth Policy Institute – 2013).
+In Q3 of 2018, the US added 1.7 gigawatts (GW) of new PV capacity, reaching a new high of 60 GW – enough to power 11.2 million American homes (Solar Energy Industries Association SEIA).

 Solar electric systems use a chemical reaction to sunlight to generate electricity.
 The panels that are used to create the electricity are called photovoltaic modules.
 PV systems generate electricity during the day only and usually are generating their highest amount of electricity in the afternoon.
 PV systems do not generate electricity at night.
 When it is cloudy, rainy, or if the modules are dirty the PV system will generate less energy.